phnx/sat-commit-framework/README.md

     def get_expected_analysis_commands_return_codes(self) -> list:
         """
-        Normally the successful execution should return code 0, but some SATs may return different returncodes
+        Normally the successful execution should return code 0, but some SASTs may return different returncodes

         Params: None
         Returns: list of returncodes that are considered successful for the command; when the list is empty, pipeline expects returncode 0